onyx-platform/onyx/doc/user-guide/what-does-it-offer.md

 #### Plain Clojure Functions

 To the same point above, we want plain Clojure functions to be the building blocks for application logic.
-Onyx's transformers, groupers, and aggregator functions can be tested directly without any special test runner.
+Onyx's functions can be tested directly without any special test runner.

 #### Testing Without Mocking